-- a) Infrequent instrument approaches, slot allocation system in place. - b) AGCS provided from the VR throughout the notified hours of operation as detailed in RCOLL 1.1 above and as NOTAM'd. - c) An ATZ is established as detailed in MAC 3.1 below - d) The aerodrome location and presence of an IAP are depicted in the UK AIP and, where appropriate, on aeronautical charts as detailed in MAC 4.1 below. - e) Letters of Agreement in place with neighbouring Aviation Stakeholders i.e. SAC, LBA and DSA.
-The LoAs with LBA and DSA provide for UK FIS including surveillance services to be offered subject to controller workload. - f) Glider Stakeholders - Existing arriving traffic already flies in IMC along similar tracks - For Category C & D a/c routing in the vicinity of Burn slots will be planned to avoid arriving during notified gliding days/times.
-Where possible direct coordination will take place - Missed approach tracks for ABC&D have been split into A&B and C&D to reduce effect on local glider sites - Coordination with gliders on daily basis where possible to inform of any IAP slots issued - \circ $\,$ Mandatory look out required for RNP participating pilots once established in VMC $\,$ - Call out by Fenton Radio AGO on Glider Frequency to announce traffic information and mandatory position reports from pilots during an IAP - Wider deployment of EC devices for Situational Awareness - \circ $\;$ During poor visibility there is less GA traffic as shown in traffic study.
+- a) Infrequent instrument approaches, slot allocation system in place. - b) AGCS provided from the VR throughout the notified hours of operation as detailed in RCOLL 1.1 above and as NOTAM'd. - c) An ATZ is established as detailed in MAC 3.1 below - d) The aerodrome location and presence of an IAP are depicted in the UK AIP and, where appropriate, on aeronautical charts as detailed in MAC 4.1 below. - e) Letters of Agreement in place with neighbouring Aviation Stakeholders i.e. SAC & LBA.
+The LoA with LBA provides for UK FIS including surveillance services to be offered subject to controller workload. - f) Subject to workload HUY will provide a LARS to a/c approaching from the east southeast - g) A departure brief highlights the remote risk of a mid-air collision with an aircraft performing a missed approach and an aircraft taking off from SAC. - h) Glider Stakeholders - - Existing arriving traffic already flies in IMC along similar tracks - Coordination with gliders on daily basis where possible to inform of any IAP slots issued - Mandatory look out required for RNP participating pilots once established in VMC - Call out by Fenton Radio AGO on Glider Frequency to announce traffic information. - o Mandatory position reports on Fenton Radio from pilots during an IAP - Wider deployment of EC devices for Situational Awareness - o During poor visibility there is less GA traffic as shown in traffic study.